CloudPower97/react-progressive-picture/README.md

 We are using [`Jest`](https://github.com/facebook/jest) and [`Enzyme`](https://github.com/airbnb/enzyme) to test our components.

-We also utilizes `cypress` to handle some edge cases which are hard to test othrewise.
+We also utilizes `cypress` to handle some edge cases which are hard to test otherwise.

 #### Commit Guidelines